 Enabling updates may have been set in a previous installation or manual configuration.
 Using

-ENABLE_MU=0 does not remove the existing settings.
+ENABLE_MU=0 doesn't remove the existing settings.
 Also, this setting can be overruled by Group

 Policy settings controlled by your administrator.

 For more information, see the PowerShell Microsoft Update FAQ.

 Install the MSI package from the command line

 MSI packages can be installed from the command line allowing administrators to deploy packages without user interaction.
 The MSI package includes the following properties to control the installation options:

 ADD_EXPLORER_CONTEXT_MENU_OPENPOWERSHELL- This property controls the option for adding the

 Open PowerShellitem to the context menu in Windows Explorer.

 ADD_FILE_CONTEXT_MENU_RUNPOWERSHELL- This property controls the option for adding the